Zain-MKhan/epay/README.md

 In addition, for a3 we are using SQLite for handling the backend.

+First, copy the 'epay.db' SQLite database from the epay/SOEN387 directory locally to your machine.
+Go to 'dbConnection.java' found in src/main/java/connection and replace the absolute path at line 18 with the absolute path to the file you copied above.

 ### To run the tests, you'll need to:
 run the following command:
 - mvn clean install